No one loves your pet as much as you do. Part of that love is making sure they get the best veterinary care possible.

 After Your Pet Gets Care

-What to do after your pet’s appointment depends on her health.
+What to do after your pet’s appointment depends on their health.
 After a routine exam, you might only need to schedule the next checkup.
-If she has a health condition or has had an emergency, your vet can tell you what signs to watch for and when to call with any changes or symptoms.
+If they have a health condition or has had an emergency, your vet can tell you what signs to watch for and when to call with any changes or symptoms.
 Your vet will also show you how to give any medications your pal needs.
 Make sure you return for any recommended follow-up appointments.

 If you’re worried about something, don’t be afraid to call and ask.
 The office staff can either tell you to come back in or give you some peace of mind.